Tracardi/documentation/docs/docs/qa/how_tenants_are_identified.md

 In version 1.1.1 of Tracardi, tenants are identified by their unique domains and associated API URLs.
 Each tenant is assigned a unique name derived from the API domain, stripping away non-alphanumeric characters for simplicity.
-For example, a tenant with the domain "company-x.tracardi.com" would have a tenant name of "companyx."
+For example, a tenant with the domain "company-x.tracardi.com" would have a tenant name of "company-x."

 Additionally, there is another way to identify tenants and send data to a specific tenant: by including the tenant ID in the header as `x-tenant`.
 This provides flexibility for integrations and custom setups.
 However, if both the domain-based